DESCRIPTION OF SONY SL-2000 PORTABLE

 Is this the Betamax you are looking for?
 To make selection easier I have put together a table that lists them by their pedigree.
 To see it click here.

-About the portable Betas: These combo units are very desirable not just because the VCR separates from the tuner/timer to be a stand alone portable, but because of the special circuitry engineered into them for producing rock steady recording.
-Extra filtering, low-noise electronics, special tape handling mechanics and power saving design ensure a clean picture regardless of how they are used.
+About the portable Betas: These combo units are very desirable not just because the VCR separates from the tuner/timer to be a stand-alone portable, but also because of the special circuitry engineered into them for producing rock-steady recording.
+Extra filtering, low-noise electronics, special tape handling mechanics, and power-saving design ensure a clean picture regardless of how they are used.
 Their case structure is fortified inside and out so they can be handled in most any fashion and still remain protected inside.
 They can be operated in any position, even upside down.
-When coupled with the tuner/timer they make a great VCR because of their sophisticated electronics and added shielding that isolates them from outside interference and line noise.
-Power lines, transformers or static has to be very close to significantly affect them.
-Small, impressive and quiet, these Betas never fail to impress.
+When coupled with the tuner/timer, together they make a great VCR because of their sophisticated electronics and added shielding that isolates this pair from outside interference and line noise.
+Power lines, transformers, or static interference have to be very nearby to have any significant effect.
+Small, impressive, and quiet, these Betas never fail to impress.

 Another